-Are you visiting us for the ICC Cricket World Cup fixture between New Zealand v Pakistan?
+Are you visiting us for the ICC Cricket World Cup fixture between Bangladesh and India on Tuesday 2 July?
 Read our Spectator Guide for all the useful information you need to ensure you can make the most of your day at Edgbaston.

 - Check your ticket in advance.
 It will tell you what entrance to use and where you are sitting

 - Arrive early to beat the queues.
 Gates open 2 hours before the scheduled start of play

 - There will be a thorough safety and security operation in place when you arrive at the stadium.
 Please have your bags ready to be checked

 - Remember to bring your card or e-wallet, Edgbaston is now a cashless stadium

 - Make sure to pre-book your car parking in advance to guarantee your space on the day.
 Parking can be booked at edgbaston.com